shirbr510/findutils-chocolatey/README.md

 ## Current Status

-There was a previous attempt on April 2019 to do this project, but the project was using a different distro that was not tested and required additional compilation.
+There was a previous attempt on February 2019 to do this project, but the project was using a different distro that was not tested and required additional compilation.

-I am currently in touch with the chocolatey team to take over the package name.
+I was able to remove the previous version using chocolatey's moderators 🎉

-You can read more about it [here](https://chocolatey.org/packages/findutils/4.2.20.2/)
+Currently working on pushing version [4.2.30.5](https://chocolatey.org/packages/findutils/https://chocolatey.org/packages/findutils/4.2.30.5/) to chocolatey

 ## Install